-There are several beautiful deciduous azaleas (a type of rhododendron) which are native to Louisiana and other southern states.
-Unlike the Asian varieties, these azaleas are deciduous (they lose their leaves in winter) and they are cold hardy to below freezing temperatures.
+Several beautiful deciduous azaleas (a type of rhododendron) are native to Louisiana and other southern states.
+Unlike the Asian varieties, these azaleas are deciduous (they lose their leaves in winter), and they are cold-hardy to below freezing temperatures.
 They have fragrant flowers in shades of pink, white, yellow, orange, and red.
-The pink ones are often called honeysuckle azaleas while the gold ones are called flame.
+The pink ones are often called honeysuckle azaleas, while the gold ones are called flame.
 Some cultivars have variegated leaves and/or flowers.

 Showy native azaleas deserve a place in the landscape.
-Hummingbirds, butterflies, and other pollinators are attracted to the colorful nectar-rich flowers making them a good addition to a wildlife, moon, or sustainable garden.
+Hummingbirds, butterflies, and other pollinators are attracted to the colorful nectar-rich flowers, making them a good addition to wildlife or a sustainable garden.

 Honeysuckle Azalea - Rhododendron canescens

 Rhododendron canescens is also known as honeysuckle azalea and Piedmont azalea.
 This attractive deciduous shrub can grow to 8 feet and is a joy to behold in spring when the white to pink scented flowers cover the bare branches as the leaves unfold.
 Swallowtail butterflies and hummingbirds flock to the blossoms.